 When you're outside gardening, you don't necessarily want to reach your dirty hand into your pocket to check the time on your phone or roll up your sleeve to check your watch.
 It's much easier (and less messy) to simply glance up at an outdoor clock to discover what time it is.
 Not only are outdoor clocks practical, they can also make great focal pieces in your garden.

-But just as there is a seemingly infinite array of indoor clocks to choose from, there are numerous outdoor clocks available.
+Just as there is a seemingly infinite array of indoor clocks to choose from, there are numerous outdoor clocks available.
 How do you decide?
 Certain features should be non-negotiable, such as water resistance and accuracy.
 Other features, including face size, material, and numeral type, are more variable.
-It helps to know what’s available so you can get the clock you really want.
+Knowing what’s available so you can get the clock you really want will help.

 Outdoor clocks must be made from a weatherproof material that won't rust or degrade when left out in the elements.
 As such, the majority of outdoor clocks are made of plastic or rust-resistant metal.
 This includes powder-coated and painted metal, both of which are known to keep rust at bay.